Yang-Mills heat flow on gauged holomorphic maps: Abstract

 \section{Abstract}

-We study the gradient flow lines of a Yang-Mills-type functional on the space of gauged holomorphic maps $\H(P,X)$, where $P$ is a principal bundle on a Riemann surface $\Sig$ and $X$ is a K\"{a}hler Hamiltonian $G$-manifold.
-For compact $\Sigma$, possibly with boundary, we prove long time existence of the gradient flow.
-The flow lines converge to critical points of the functional.
-So, there is a stratification on $\H(P,X)$ that is invariant under the action of the complexified gauge group.
+We study the gradient flow lines of a Yang-Mills-type functional on a space of gauged holomorphic maps.
+These maps are defined on a principal $K$-bundle on a Riemann surface, possibly with boundary, where $K$ is a compact connected Lie group.
+The target space of the gauged holomorphic maps is a compact K\"{a}hler Hamiltonian $K$-manifold or a symplectic vector space with linear $K$-action and a proper moment map.
+We prove long time existence of the gradient flow.
+The flow lines converge to critical points of the functional, modulo sphere bubbling in $X$.
 Symplectic vortices are the zeros of the functional we study.
-When $\Sig$ has boundary, similar to Donaldson's result in \cite{Do:bdry}, we show that there is only a single stratum - any element of $\H(P,X)$ can be complex gauge transformed to a symplectic vortex.
+When the base Riemann surface has non-empty boundary, similar to Donaldson's result in \cite{Do:bdry}, we show that there is only a single stratum; that is, any element of $\H(P,X)$ can be complex gauge transformed to a symplectic vortex.
 This is a version of Mundet's Hitchin-Kobayashi result \cite{Mund} on a surface with boundary.

 \parskip 0in

 \parskip .1in